 - A screwdriver

-After sanding, clean the surface and remove dust using a vacuum.
+Ensure to clean the surface and remove dust after sanding.

 3. Apply The Paint

 Apply 2-3 oil-based paint coats over the particle board.
 Wait until one coat dries before applying the next one.

 Seal the paint finish with a wood sealer to protect the surface from moisture, water, scratches, and other damage.

 How Long Does Paint Last on Particle Board?

 Paint lasts between 5-10 years on a particle board, depending on the paint type, where the board is placed, and whether you apply a wood sealer.